 The second thing to consider is the actual product idea.
 What problem are you solving and how are you solving it?

 “Ideas are worthless” the startup community has shouted out for years.
 However, this is just not true.

 This kind of thinking came out of Silicon Valley because “founders” were running around telling investors they had a great idea and asking for money.
 The problem was that they thought that having an idea was enough.
 Which it wasn’t.
 And isn’t.

 “for a business to actually succeed and become profitable it’s far more important that a founder can execute on their ideas and make them a reality.
 Ideas by themselves don’t make businesses.
 You can’t profit off an idea, you need the product, marketing, operations and finances.”

 And so it got summarised as “ideas are worthless”.
 Which is misleading.

 Avoid ideas that sound like a startup idea but aren’t actually based in any reality.
 For example “a social network for dog owners”.
-It sounds at least slightly plausible but has no basis in what people actually want or how they behave.
+It sounds slightly plausible but has no basis in what people actually want or how they behave.

 As I previously said, you should focus on problems and ask yourself: “what do you wish someone would make for you?”

 Focus on finding a problem, not a startup idea.